jdi-docs/jdi-light/source/includes/_documentation.md

 ### Button group

-**<a style="font-weight:bold" href="https://getbootstrap.com/docs/4.3/components/button-group/" target="_blank">Button group</a>** – Element that groups a series of buttons together on a single line with the button group, and super-power them with JavaScript.
+[Button group](https://getbootstrap.com/docs/4.3/components/button-group/) – Element that groups a series of buttons together on a single line with the button group, and super-power them with JavaScript.

 Button group is located in the following packages: